-Because we face intense competition, we may not be able to operate profitably in our markets.
+Because we may face intense competition, we may not be able to operate profitably in our markets.

-The market for our products is highly competitive and is becoming more so, which could hinder our ability to successfully market our products.
-We may not have the resources, expertise or other competitive factors to compete successfully in the future.
-We expect to face additional competition from existing competitors and new market entrants in the future.
-Many of our competitors have greater name recognition and more established relationships in the industry than we do.
+Currently, we are not aware of any direct competitors in our market of "go / no go" alcohol checking identity verification.
+However, in the event other companies enter this market we may not have the resources, expertise or other competitive factors to compete successfully in the future.
+We expect to face additional competition from new market entrants in the future.
+Many of our competitors may have greater name recognition and more established relationships in the industry than we do.
 As a result, these competitors may be able to:

-- · develop and expand their product offerings more rapidly; - · adapt to new or emerging changes in customer requirements more quickly; - take advantage of acquisition and other opportunities more readily; and - devote greater resources to the marketing and sale of their products and adopt more aggressive pricing policies than we can.
+- · develop and expand their product offerings more rapidly; - adapt to new or emerging changes in customer requirements more quickly; - take advantage of acquisition and other opportunities more readily; and - devote greater resources to the marketing and sale of their products and adopt more aggressive pricing policies than we can.